d3/d3-ease/README.md

 # d3-ease

-Easing functions for smooth animation, largely based on [Robert Penner’s](http://robertpenner.com/easing/). *Easing* is a method of distorting time to control apparent motion in animated transitions, most commonly for  realistic [“slow-in, slow-out”](https://en.wikipedia.org/wiki/12_basic_principles_of_animation#Slow_In_and_Slow_Out).
-Easing is typically used in conjunction with interpolation and [transitions](https://github.com/d3/d3-transition).
+*Easing* is a method of distorting time to control apparent motion in animated transitions, most commonly for realistic [“slow-in, slow-out”](https://en.wikipedia.org/wiki/12_basic_principles_of_animation#Slow_In_and_Slow_Out).

+An easing function takes a single argument: the time *t*, typically in the normalized range [0,1].
+The easing function returns the “eased” time *tʹ*, typically in the same range [0,1].
+(Though note that some easing methods, such as [elastic](#elastic), may return eased values outside the range [0,1].)
+By distorting time, smooth, more-plausible motion can be achieved during [animated transitions](https://github.com/d3/d3-transition).

+These easing functions are largely based on work by [Robert Penner](http://robertpenner.com/easing/).

 ## Installing